 From the recent sale of the Bavarian Beer Cafe chain for a whopping $AU200 Million, down to a boutique South Australian brand exiting for just under AU$50 Mill, these remarkable exit prices are paid for the one underlying reason.

 The big-end brewers want their branding names and client bases for their own national and international companies, befor they grow too big. (google out: sale of little creatures/urban purveyor group or 4 pines)

-Between New South Wales, Victoria and Queensland there would be in excess of 20-30 quality Australian craft brewers that would sell their back teeth to get a chance to place a number of permanent taps in the boyuant Sydney Bar market.
+Between New South Wales, Victoria and Queensland there would be in excess of 20-30 quality Australian craft brewers that would sell their 'back teeth' to get a chance to place a number of permanent taps in the boyuant Sydney Beer Bar market.

 There are dozens of quality producers that would be bowled over by this opportunity.
 It would be all their dreams come true.
 We then brand and trademark a new 'Beer Brand' We use this brand in underpinning the new Sydney beer bar operations, just like James Squire/Coopers/4 Pines/Murray's and many other similar high end operations throughout NSW, Victoria and Queensland.
 We may choose to specialise in a certain region of Australia, for example a Tasmanian Brew and Whisky House.